Tryliom/Box2d/01-SpaceShooter/README.md

 ## Bug

-- The first music is not played
+- The text in button is not really centered on y axis